-The bill, S.B.
-No. 2144, amends various sections of the Local Government Code and the Occupations Code to clarify the authority and limitations of reserve peace officers and reserve deputy constables in Texas.
+The bill amends various sections of the Local Government Code and the Occupations Code to clarify the authority and limitations of reserve peace officers and reserve deputy constables in Texas.
 Key changes include the removal of language that previously restricted reserve officers' ability to carry weapons or act as peace officers only during the discharge of official duties.
-Instead, the bill allows sheriffs and constables to authorize reserve officers to carry weapons or act as peace officers at all times, with the option to limit this authority to specific situations.
-Additionally, the bill stipulates that reserve officers must be licensed to perform actions requiring a license under Chapter 1702 of the Occupations Code and prohibits them from using police vehicles outside their county for private gain.
+Instead, the bill allows sheriffs and constables to authorize reserve officers to carry weapons or act as peace officers at all times, while also stipulating that reserve officers must be licensed if performing actions requiring a license under Chapter 1702 of the Occupations Code.
+Additionally, the bill prohibits reserve officers from engaging in activities for private gain outside their county and limits police escorts to those that begin or end within the county.

 Statutes affected: